MIRA-KUMAR/Leetcode-Learning/README.md

 Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
 Return the linked list sorted as well.

+# LeetCode 84.
+Largest Rectangle in Histogram

+Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.

 # LeetCode 88: Merge Sorted Array

 You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.